erinfry6/AncGeneExpReconstructionBT/README.md

 The following input files are required for this analysis:

--Expression_Data.txt: a tab delimited file containing expression data formatted according to the BayesTraits Manual: Expression data file with no column names.
+ - Expression_Data.txt: a tab delimited file containing expression data formatted according to the BayesTraits Manual: Expression data file with no column names.
 First column: names of the samples that coordinate with the Nexus tree file.
 All subsequent columns are the expression data for each gene.
 Be sure to keep another document that notes the gene in each column, as well as gene numbers, beginning at 2.

--SampleTree.tree: SampleTree.tree is an ultrametric nexus formatted phylogeny formatted according to the BayesTraits Manual.
+ - SampleTree.tree: SampleTree.tree is an ultrametric nexus formatted phylogeny formatted according to the BayesTraits Manual.

 #################################################################################